MVCC operates on a rolling Admissions schedule.* Spring and Fall 2021 applications are being accepted here.

 The Student Service Center, located in the Plumley Complex on the Rome Campus, is open from 8:30 a.m. to 6 p.m.
 Monday-Thursday, and from 8:30 a.m. to 4:30 p.m.
 Friday.

-MVCC offers nearly 90 associate degree programs and more than 20 certificate programs.
+MVCC offers more than 90 associate degree and certificate programs.
 You can see all the degree and certificate programs here.